 - Take some rapid-acting carbohydrate.

-- Once your blood glucose is above 4 mmol/L, take your tablets or insulin as normal.
+- Once your blood glucose is above 4 mmol/L, take your tablets as normal.

 - Have your meal without delay.

 - Talk to your diabetes care team as soon as you can, especially if you have frequent hypos or are experiencing them more often.
 Your medication may need to be adjusted.
 If you are experiencing more than one or two mild hypos a week, then you should definitely ask for advice.

 - Always carry some form of glucose in the car, e.g. glucose tablets or jelly babies.

 - Check your blood glucose level before you drive and do not drive if your blood glucose is less than 5 mmol/L (an easy way of remembering this is: ‘Below Five, Do Not Drive’).

 - If you have a hypo when driving, stop the car as soon as it is safe to do so.

 - Take fast-acting carbohydrate immediately.